Joseph and the Amazing Technicolor Dreamcoat (film): Plot

 The film depicts Joseph and the Amazing Technicolor Dreamcoat being performed to a primary school assembly hall, where the children become the chorus of the musical while the teachers and staff become its characters.

 The audience are introduced to Jacob and his twelve sons.
 Jacob favours his second-youngest Joseph, which he shows by giving him a coat of many colours.
 The jealousy of Joseph's brothers is only increased by Joseph's interpretation of his own dreams that he is destined to rule over them.
-They try to kill Joseph by dumping him in a lot of cobras, but decide to sell him into slavery instead.
+They try to kill Joseph by dumping him in a pit of cobras, but decide to sell him into slavery instead.
 They smear his coat in goat's blood and tell Jacob that Joseph is dead.
 Meanwhile, Joseph is purchased by millionaire Potiphar in Egypt.
 As he rises through the ranks, Mrs. Potiphar takes a liking to Joseph.
-After Joseph refuses her advances, she has Joseph charged with rape and imprisoned.
+After Joseph refuses her advances, she has him imprisoned after tricking her husband.
 In prison, Joseph interprets the dreams of two fellow prisoners, both former servants to Pharaoh Ramesses II.

 Pharaoh himself has been having some confusing dreams.
-Upon hearing about Joseph, Pharaoh calls him to interpret his dreams, which Joseph interprets as seven plentiful years followed by seven years of deadly famine caused by a drought.
+Upon hearing about Joseph, Pharaoh calls him to interpret his dreams, which Joseph interprets as seven plentiful years of harvests followed by seven years of famine.
 Impressed, Pharaoh puts Joseph in charge of planning for the famine, and he rises to Vizier of Egypt.
-Back in Canaan, Joseph's family are suffering in the famine, and his brothers regret their actions.
+Back in Canaan, Joseph's family are suffering from the famine, and his brothers regret their actions.
 They travel to Egypt and beg Joseph for supplies, not recognising him.
 He tests them by setting up the youngest, Benjamin, to accuse him of theft, and the brothers beg Joseph to let him go.
 Seeing their change of heart, Joseph reveals his identity, and is joyously reunited with his family.